andydavies/webpagetestr/README.md

 webpagetestr
 ============

+**Warning: This is very much a work in progress!
+Although I've hacked R in the past I've never tried writing it in anger so YMMV**

-R package to gather performance metrics for web pages using WebPagetest
+R package to gather web page performance metrics using WebPagetest